-Let’s talk about this trips “sign picture”.
+Let’s talk about this trip’s “sign picture”.
 For those that don’t know, it’s a tradition of mine to get a picture with my fellow campers by the national park sign when we visit.
 My travel crew knows the routine… they go stand in front of the sign while I set up the tripod.

 Olympic National Park protects nearly one million acres of vast wilderness diversity.
-From glacier-capped mountains to old growth rain forests, and over 70 miles of ocean coastline, this park has so much to explore.
+From glacier-capped mountains to old-growth rainforests, and over 70 miles of ocean coastline, this park has so much to explore.
 It’s hard to capture all the beauty in just 3 days, we absolutely will be coming back to explore more one day!

-DAY 1: Lake Crescent
+Day 1: Lake Crescent

 Lake Crescent lies 18 miles west of Port Angeles in the northern hills of Olympic National Park.
 We could see right down to the bottom through the crystal clear waters.
 I would recommend kayaking on this beautiful lake if you have the time!

-Next we hiked the moderate 1.7 mile trail to Marymere Falls.
+Next, we hiked the moderate 1.7-mile trail to Marymere Falls.
 There are two viewpoints to see the falls.
-At the end of the hike you’ll reach the falls lower viewpoint at the bottom of the stairs.
+At the end of the hike, you’ll reach the falls lower viewpoint at the bottom of the stairs.
 Continue up the stairs to reach the top viewpoint.

 Barnes Creek Trail

-DAY 2: Sul Duc
+Day 2: Sol Duc

 We woke up early to pack up our campsite and have breakfast before we hit the trails for the day.
 Our plan was to explore the Sol Duc area, and then head towards the coastline to set up camp in Mora, a campground just outside of La Push.
-You can visit the lush forest near Sol Duc for a day hike or an overnight.
+You can visit the lush forest near Sol Duc for a day hike or overnight.

-Sul Duc Falls
+Sol Duc Falls

-The trail to Deer Lake from Sul Duc Falls is a 6.3 mile hike with 3 backpacking campsites along the trail.
+The trail to Deer Lake from Sul Duc Falls is a 6.3-mile hike with 3 backpacking campsites along the trail.
 This mostly up and rarely down hike is rated as moderate.
 The hike features a stunning lake at the end (pack food and picnic at the lake!)
 To get there, begin heading down the trail to Sol Duc Falls.
-Once you’re there, pass the entrance to the Lover’s Lane Trail, the route begins climbing up to Deer Lake.
+Once you’re there, pass the entrance to the Lover’s Lane Trail, and the route begins climbing up to Deer Lake.

-DAY 3: La Push
+Day 3: La Push

 ** I only touched the starfish to transport him safely back to the sea **

-With a shorter hike than Third Beach, we decided to do the 4 mile round trip hike to Second Beach after First Beach.
-The trail was interesting, after 0.3 miles, the descent becomes more defined, and the trail becomes a switchback crib staircase which leads down to the beach.
+With a shorter hike than Third Beach, we decided to do the 4-mile round trip hike to Second Beach after First Beach.
+The trail was interesting, after 0.3 miles, the descent becomes more defined, and the trail becomes a switchback crib staircase that leads down to the beach.